A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Preliminaries

 Note that the tests are still carried out in the non-parametric setup assuming no knowledge of the distributions of the two samples.
-However, the efficiency is computed assuming a parametric form for the unknown distributions.
+However, the efficiency is computed assuming a parametric form for the unknown distributions.\footnote{Another choice of alternatives for computing the efficiency of a non-parametric test is to consider: $H_0: g=f, \quad \text{versus} \quad H_1:g=(1-\frac{\delta}{\sqrt N})f+\frac{\delta}{N} g'$, for some density $g'$ in $\R^d$ and $\delta>0$.
+Then, under mild integrability assumptions, the densities associated with the alternative are contiguous, and the efficiency results derived in this paper easily extend to this case, as well.
+We chose the formulation in \eqref{localpower2} because it yields slightly cleaner asymptotic expansions and formulas.}